Xiangyu-Hu/SPHinXsys/tests/3d_examples/test_3d_shell_to_solid_coupling/doc/README.md

 However, for the force mapping, we cannot directly use the SPH interpolation, since this consistent mapping is not conservative.

-Unlike FEM, which defines the nodal force by the integration of traction, I would prefer to directly map the internal force on the particles to the other side, since it is difficult to integrate the non-piecewise SPH shape function.
+It is possible to obtain the conservative mapping matrix of the traction by integrating the shape function over the interface.
+However, as SPH solid solver is based on the volumetric discretization, I would prefer to map the force per particle by:

 $$\mathbf{F_{D,i}} = \sum_{j\in \Gamma_O} H_{OD,ji} \mathbf{F_{O,j}}$$